li9com/learn-openshift/lab04-managing-services/README.md

 ## Adding the second pod

-- Check pod_jenkins1.yaml
+- Check *pod_httpd2.yaml*

 ```
-cat pod_jenkins1.yaml
+$ cat pod_httpd2.yaml
 ```

 Note!
-Make sure that app label is set to "httpd"
+Make sure that label _app=httpd_ is there.

 Note!
-We are now going to add a jenkins container with the same label app=httpd.
+We are now going to add a second httpd pod with the same label _app=httpd_.
 This doens't make sense in the real world but it is still acceptable from the Lab perspective.

 Note!
 Again, this is incorrect for the real world.
 Do not perform that in production

-- Create a jenkins pod
+- Create a _httpd-2_ pod

 ```
-[vagrant@openshift lab04-managing-services]$ oc create -f pod_jenkins1.yaml
+[vagrant@openshift lab04-managing-services]$ oc create -f pod_httpd.yaml
-pod/jenkins1 created
+pod/httpd-2 created
 ```

-- Allow jenkins to start
+- Wait for a while until _httpd-2_ pod gets started

 ```
 [vagrant@openshift lab04-managing-services]$ oc get pod
 NAME       READY     STATUS    RESTARTS   AGE
-httpd1     1/1       Running   0          31m
+httpd-1     1/1       Running   0          31m
-jenkins1   1/1       Running   0          1m
+httpd-2     1/1       Running   0          1m
 ```

 - Get Service IP address